NvnIssac/Naveen_Immanuel_QA/README.md

 Contains Test Suite for Test Case Validation.
 Currently single test case for validating the invalid email/password login has been written using unittest suite format.
 1) Test01_Chrome_InvalidLogin
 Test Case to validate all the possible input datas fetched from Input data and validate the invalid login form in the portal.
+--> Test Case to validate Warning MEssage when no value entered in USername/PAssword --> Test Case to Validate Invalid Format(like onlu alphabets or alphanumerics or ultiple special characters etc) and validate warning messages

 -->Result
 This Directory Consists of Test Results post test execution.
 We have the test result screenshots been saved, test results for each test logged and reported in text format.